bheimbu/annoSnake/docs/source/databases.rst

 In general
 ^^^^^^^^^^

 Databases are downloaded automatically.
-However, the user can choose to use their own protein databases, which must be saved in the correct format (see below).
-The empty file :file:`.setup_done` in each database subdirectory is important in order to run the workflow correctly.
-So if you want to use your own databases, make sure you create one (``touch .setup_done``)
+However, you can use your own protein databases, which must be saved in the correct format (see below).
+The file :file:`.setup_done` in each database subdirectory is necessary to run the workflow correctly.
+So if you want to use your own databases, make sure you create one within each database you want to use (``touch .setup_done``)

 .. code::